vbivigneshg/java-circleci/README.md

   This should not be anything new.
 I really don't care what build library you are using nor do I care if you are using Java, Scala or any of the other JVM languages.
   The key here is that you set up your project normally, as if nothing else needed to be done.
-You don't need to ad **any** extra information or configuration to the core.
+You don't need to add **any** extra information or configuration to the core.

 #### 2. Create the Overlay